Omiiii1221/Omiiii1221/README.md

 * Data analysis and machine learning projects
 * Internships in data science

-Thank you for visiting my profile.cs
+Thank you for visiting my profile.